 Lawn weeds are a persistent problem for homeowners.
 Weeds find their way into your yard in many ways.
 Wind, birds, your lawnmower, and even your feet can bring weed seeds to your lawn.
 The soil itself contains weed seeds, many of which remain viable for over 50 years.
 The question isn’t "if" you’ll have weeds to deal with, but rather "when" weeds will appear.
 These tips will give you a great head start on the weeds so you can spend more time enjoying the lawn.

-3 Spring Weeds to Watch For
+Watch for These 3 Spring Weeds

 Here are 3 of the most prevalent and pernicious weeds that appear in the spring: